Do I Need Asset Protection?

 Realize your exposure.

 You wouldn’t expose your family to foolish risk.
 Thus, you would not walk them through a dark alley at night on the bad side of town just because you don’t see any muggers at that moment.
 You anticipate danger.
 Then you act to prevent exposure.
 It is the same with your wealth.
 Someone right now is looking for someone else to sue.

 A lawsuit doesn’t tap you on the shoulder and tell you it’s on the way.
-You don’t know a former employee is filing a false sexual harassment lawsuit against you; that someone will falsely feign an injury or someone will slip and fall in your front lawn.
-You don’t know if someone is going to slam his or her breaks on in front of you (perhaps on purpose) today.
+So, you don’t necessarily know a former employee is filing a false sexual harassment lawsuit against you; that someone will falsely feign an injury or someone will slip and fall in your front lawn.
+Likewise, you don’t know if someone is going to suddenly slam his or her breaks on in front of you (perhaps on purpose) today.
 Any of those lawsuits could far exceed insurance coverage limits.
 Don’t fall into the false notion that you are somehow the special exception.
 The lawyer suing you won’t.

 Do I Need Asset Protection?

 You should consider what you stand to lose if you are ever threatened with a legal storm.
 Equity in your home, investments, vehicles, bank accounts.
 Depending on how much accumulated wealth you have to protect, the levels of planning vary.
 Less than $100,000 might not warrant offshore legal structuring.
-Under or over $1 million, there are a number of ways to secure your assets into a tailor-made plan that you are comfortable with.
-There are plans for those of higher net worth that have case law histories of proven success.
+Whether under or over $1 million, there are a number of ways to secure your assets into a tailor-made plan that you are comfortable with.
+There are plans for those of higher net worth that, accordingly, have case law histories of proven success.

 Planning asset protection isn’t important just for millionaires, it’s important for anyone that has worked hard to have what they have accumulated.